TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Index.rst

 options, etc.

 Core Manuals are written as reference manuals.
-The reader should rely on the Table of Contents to identify what particular section will best address the task at hand.
+The reader should rely on the :ref:`sitemap` to identify what particular section will best address the task at hand.